fractal-analytics-platform/fractal-server/docs/install_and_deploy.md

 The following will assume that:

-- The Python version is greater or equal than 3.11
+- You are using a Python version greater or equal than 3.11
-- We are working within an isolated Python environment, for example with `venv`:
+- You are working within an isolated Python environment, for example with `venv`:
   ```
   python3 -m venv venv
   venv/bin/activate
   ```

-- The required environment variables are configured (see [configuration page](configuration.md)).
+- You have configured the required environment variables (see [configuration page](configuration.md)).

   If you choose to declare the environment variables using the `.fractal_server.env` file, that file must be placed in the current working directory;

-- a dedicated Postgres database is available (see the [database page](internals/database_interface.md)).
+- You have access to a dedicated Postgres database (see the [database page](internals/database_interface.md)).

 ## How to install